Is Corporate Social Responsibility Still Important? You bet!

-How the Great Resignation is Impacting your Workforce
+Concepts like the Great Resignation will always Impact your Workforce

 By now, we have all at least heard the term “Great Resignation” also coined the “Turnover Tsunami” by SHRM.
 It should come as no surprise that U.S. Employees quit their jobs in record numbers in 2021.
 What you may not know are the following simply startling statistics.

 This year has seen technology companies and crypto companies lay people off, yet companies will still need to attract the right talent.
 Whether your industry is going through layoffs, resignations or a hiring spree, you need to think about the culture you have created and want to create going forward.

 Just as dynasties and countries can rise and fall with time, so too can your company.
 No one is invincible from this.
 You must keep thinking about the current times and being sure to create the culture you want now and for the future.
 It’s not a guaranteed success.

 You have to put the effort in.
 Or at least find software tools to help you!

 Why is Employee Engagement critical with your remote & hybrid workforce?

 HR leaders who spent the past 2 years dedicated to the success of remote work—and the millions of people who rapidly shifted to working from home—must continue to acknowledge what worked in the past, yet also take time to continue to innovate.
 Easy for us to say, right?

 Employees who have meaningful work connections and are engaged in the workplace produce better business outcomes.
 You likely know that!